DeanLight/spannerlib/tutorials/Advanced usage.md

 We will show a pseudo implementation of this pass:

 - get all the registered rules by using ```term_graph.get_all_rules```.
-- find overlapping strucre between rules  (this step can be implemented in many different ways).
+- find overlapping structure between rules  (this step can be implemented in many different ways).
-- cretae new rule that consists of the overlapping structute.
+- create new rule that consists of the overlapping structure.
 - add this new rule to the term graph by using ```term_graph.add_rule_to_term_graph```.
 - updated the previous rule to use the newly created rule.
 - added the rules to the term graph.
 - delete the previous versions of the rule from the term graph by using ```term_graph.remove_rule```

 For example,
-if the following rule were registerd:
+if the following rule were registered:
 1. ```D(X,Y) <- A(X),B(Y),C(X,Y,Z)```
 2. ```E(X,Y) <- A(X),C(X,Y,Z), F(Z)```

 in the second step of the algorithm we will find that both rules share the structure ```A(X),C(X,Y,Z)```.<br>
-in the third step we will create a new relation ```TEMP(X,Y,Z) <- A(X), C(X,Y,Z)```, and add it to the term grah.<br>
+in the third step we will create a new relation ```TEMP(X,Y,Z) <- A(X), C(X,Y,Z)```, and add it to the term graph.<br>
 in the fifth step we will modify to original rules in the following way:
 1. ```D(X,Y) <- B(Y),TEMP(X,Y,Z)```
 2. ```E(X,Y) <- TEMP(X,Y,Z), F(Z)```